Atlantice/ClusterDuck-1/README.md

 5. Restart Arduino
 6. You should now be able to see examples by going to File -> Examples -> ClusterDuck

+You should be able pull new commits directly to this folder in your Arduino library.

 ### Quick Start
 Open new sketch in Adruino IDE and include the ClusterDuck library